 Contemporary Storm Paintings

 This collection of contemporary oil paintings of storms is inspired by a superstorm that blew that into Park City, Utah on February 18th, 2016.
 The temperature dropped twenty degrees in five minutes when the violent storm overtook the town.
 The dramatic sky changed from moment to moment.
 Many techniques are used though out this series of paintings.
 Some marks are more abstract, some more figurative.
 Exposing the reflective silver of the panels is integral to the work.
 Scraping, buffing, and simply leaving the panel as negative space creates energy, movement and light.

-In this contemporary oil painting, Silver Road, above, the mountains and road are in relief so the lower portion is the reflective, brushed aluminum, the dramatic sky is painted completely with oil paints.
+In this contemporary oil painting, Silver Road, above, the mountains and road are in relief so the lower portion is the exposed, reflective metal.
+The dramatic sky is painted completely with oil paints.

 One of the challenges of working in a large format is getting the paint on the panel quickly as I like to work wet on wet.
 I started this one with a brayer, (a hard rubber roller used in printmaking), instead of a brush to roll the paint on and define the road and landscape.
 When applied on the smooth metal surface, the paint can be rolled out super thin or built up in layers with interesting patterns.
 There will definitely be more fun with translucent layers to come.